Matt110110/FSharp/README.md

 * Opening multiple accounts
 * Reading data from filesystem
 * Warning the user if the user tries to overdraw the account

+## 3. Adding more features to the Simple Bank account system
+The objective of this capstone project is to extend the functionality of the Bank account system previously built in the Capstone 2 project.
+The changes to be made in this project are:
+1. Updating the main command handling routine to eliminate mutable variables
+2. Sorting a serialized transaction log to disk for each customer
+3. Rehydrating historical transactions and building up-to-date account by using sequence operations